Wonho-9579/Loan_Approval_Prediction/README.md

 Logistic Regression coefficients were used for interpretability.

 Key insights:
-- Higher income increases approval probability
+- Higher income (MonthlyIncome) increases approval probability because it reflects stronger repayment capacity.
-- Higher debt burden decreases approval probability
+- Higher debt burden (MonthlyDebtBurden) decreases approval probability as it indicates financial risk.
-- Loan-to-income ratio is a critical decision factor
+- Loan-to-income ratio is a critical feature that directly captures affordability.

+These features influence the model through their coefficients:
+- Positive coefficients increase approval probability
+- Negative coefficients decrease approval probability

+This allows the model to form a clear decision boundary based on financial stability indicators.

 #### Feature Importance
 ![Feature Importance](images/logistic_feature_importance.png)